classiebit/eventmie-pro-docs/resources/docs/1.3/features/events.md

 <a name="Tags"></a>
 ## Tags <small>*(v1.3)*</small>

-The last step, add tags to event which is now optional and publish the event.
+In the last step, add tags to an event that is now optional and publish the event.

 <br>